Best Ways to Organize Papers at Home

 Mail may not take long if done on arrival.
 However, you may have papers that have accumulated over time in other parts of the home.

-Whether it’s on your phone, the stove, egg timer, or an hourglass, using a timer will help you to stay motivated.
+Whether it’s on your phone, the stove, egg timer, or an hourglass, using a timer will help you to stay motivated and focused.

 By using a timer and setting it for at least 10-minutes for each session, you will get a big chunk of paper sorting completed.
 It is a short enough time period, that you will not feel overwhelmed.